 A video clip highlighted on Sunday by U.N.
-Watch, a non-governmental organization based in Switzerland, showed students at Iran’s Tehran University refusing to trample on American and Israeli flags as directed by agents of the Basij, a paramilitary force controlled by Iran’s Islamic Revolutionary Guard Corps (IRGC).take our poll - story continues below
+Watch, a non-governmental organization based in Switzerland, showed students at Iran’s Tehran University refusing to trample on American and Israeli flags as directed by agents of the Basij, a paramilitary force controlled by Iran’s Islamic Revolutionary Guard Corps (IRGC).

 In the video, only a handful of Iranian regime agents were willing to walk on the flags.
 The students responded by heckling them as “dishonorable” and “shameless.”

 Other video clips of the incident illustrated how much care the students took to avoid stepping on the flags…